spencerhaugh/memory-app/README.md

 * App must have game functionality (win/lose)

 This was a great exercise in creating logic and redering, and was a significant challenge as a beginning programmer with 3 weeks of experience.
-I did not rely on any CSS frameworks to style the app, as I wanted to continue to develop and flex my CSS skill.
+I did not rely on any CSS frameworks (Bootstrap, etc) to style the app, as I wanted to continue to develop my CSS & Front-end design skills.

 ## The Approach